Mount Shishaldin: 1999 eruption

+2019 eruption

 A new period of activity started in July 2019 with incandescence observed in the summit crater during a time of increased seismic activity.
 On July 23, an active lava lake and minor spattering within the summit crater was observed.
 A new lava effusion event began on October 13 advancing over the next several weeks.
 The summit cone partially collapsed on November 25, producing a pyroclastic flow down the northwest side of the volcano and a new lava flow.
 On December 12, a short-lived explosion from Shishaldin expelled an ash cloud to 20000–25000 ft.
 During late December, eruptive activity continued with lava flows and low-level explosive activity at the summit.
 On January 3, 2020, seismicity led to an ash cloud eruption that reached as high as 27000 ft.
 Another large ash cloud was emitted on January 19, 2020.
+This event ended shortly afterwards with an abrupt end in seismicity.
 The lava flows emitted during the eruptive events have cut deep channels in the snow and ice mantle of the volcano's north slope.

-The Alaska Volcano Observatory monitors the volcano for more hazardous activity with seismometers and satellite images.
-Due to the remote location of the volcano, visual observations are rare.
+2023 eruption

+After more than two years of dormancy, another eruptive cycle began and on 14 July 2023, the volcano emitted ash plumes up to 40000 ft high after several explosions at the summit.
+Fourteen significant explosive events occurred at Shishaldin between 12 July and 3 November 2023.
+For approximately a week following the November 3 explosive event, activity consisted of frequent small explosions, steam and gas emissions, and collapse events around the summit crater rim.
+By January 2024, only minor steam emissions and small events deep in the summit crater continued.
+The Alaska Volcano Observatory declared this eruptive cycle ended by late August 2024.
+As a result of the collapses in the summit during this eruption, the previously symmetrical summit crater now has a deep east–west trending notch.

 Climbing

 The first recorded ascent of Shishaldin was in 1932, by G. Peterson and two companions.
 Given the straightforward nature of the climbing (Alaska Grade 1, snow up to 40 degree slope), it is possible that an earlier ascent occurred, either by native Aleuts, Russians, or other visitors.
+Shishaldin is rather unique in that its appearance changes very little to a climber during an ascent.
+A group climbing Shishaldin in May, 2005 set a base camp at 2,500 ft on the east side after a four-day hike and ski trip from the village of False Pass.
+As they climbed the cone, they noted "we could never believe it was so tall since the summit always looked 'so close'.
+Yet it never seemed to get any closer!"
+It took that group about 8 hours to climb to the top.
 Shishaldin is a popular ski descent (6,000 ft vertical) for local climbers (of whom there are few).
 Due to its remoteness, Shishaldin is not often climbed by outsiders.